WESTINGHOUSE MODEL M-25 PHASED PLASMA RIFLE

 became deadly, high speed super hot fragments.
 Modern personal body armor

-(Kevlar) proved to be useless as protection against phased plasma weapons with
+(Kevlar) proved to be useless as protection against plasma weapons with

 heavy vehicular composite armor such as Chobham and